csust-sonie/TARGCN/Readme.md

 This package contains the implemention of algorithm TARGCN.

-To run the code, one can change the parameter "DATASET" to specify "PEMSD4" or "PEMSD8" in 'model/Run.py', and run the Python file 'model/Run.py'.
+To run the code： on the TARGCN/model
+"python Run_xx.py --mode train/test --test_para epoch_xx"
+Run_xx.py: Run_03.py to run PEMS03 dataset, Run_D4.py to run PEMSD4 dataset, Run_D8.py to run PEMSD8 dataset
+--mode : train or test TARGCN
+--test_para : Specifies the name of the saved model parameter file

-To modify the hyperparameters you need to change the parameters in 'PEMSD4.conf' and "PEMSD8.conf".
+To modify the hyperparameters you need to change the parameters in 'TARGCN/model/conf/PEMSD4.conf' , "TARGCN/model/conf/PEMSD8.conf" and 'TARGCN/model/conf/PEMS03.conf'.

 The code is associated with the following paper:
 Yun Song, Cong Jiang, Fan Wendong, Deng Zelin, Bai Xinke, "TARGCN: Temporal